Structure learning of undirected graphical models for count data: On consistency of PC-LPGM

 It is interesting to note that the performance of the PC-LPGM algorithm is far better than that of the competing algorithms employing the Poisson assumption, {PDN and LPGM}.
 This might be explained in terms of difference between penalization and restriction of the conditional sets.
 In the LPGM algorithm, as well as in the PDN algorithm, a prediction model is fitted locally on all other variables, by mean of a series of independent penalized regressions.
 In the PC-LPGM algorithm, the number of variables in the conditional sets is controlled and progressively increased from 0 to $p-2$ (or to the maximum number of neighbours $m$).
 In our simulations, this second strategy appears to be more powerful in the network reconstruction.

-The Gaussian based methods (VSL, GLASSO) perform reasonably well, with an inferior score with respect to the leading threesome only for the hub graph at high SNR level.
+The Gaussian based methods (VSL, GLASSO) perform reasonably well, with an inferior score with respect to the leading threesome only for the hub graph at high SNR level (see Table \ref{table1-chap1}, Appendix \ref{suppD}).
 It is worth noting that sophisticated techniques that replace the Gaussian distribution with a more flexible continuous distribution such as the nonparanormal distribution, for example, NPN-Copula, NPN-Skeptic show slight gains in accuracy over the naive analysis.

-Results for the high dimensional setting ($p=100$) are somehow comparable, as it can be seen in Figures~\ref{100TP}, ~\ref{100-05} and ~\ref{100-5}.
-The PC-LPGM outperforms all competing methods, and differences among algorithms are more evident.
+Results for the high dimensional setting ($p=100$) are somehow comparable, as it can be seen in { Figure~\ref{100-5}.} The PC-LPGM outperforms all competing methods, and differences among algorithms are more evident.
 The TP score of PC-LPGM becomes already reasonable when $n$ approaches 2000 observations.
-It is worth noting that performances of methods based on $l_1$-regularized regression are overall less accurate and more variable in this scenario.
-For example, the number of recovered edges with LPGM is almost comparable to an empty graph in a number of cases, a result possibly related to the levels of $\beta$ chosen in the exercise.
-To ascertain such explanation, we run some simulations with higher variability threshold levels, $\beta=0.5$ and 0.3 for LPGM (results not reported here).
-Although the TP scores improved, they were still unable to compete with the best performing algorithms.
+It is worth noting that performances of methods based on $l_1$-regularized regression, {LPGM in particular}, {} is, overall, less accurate and more variable in this scenario.
+An extensive analysis of the results revealed that the graph recovered by LPGM is almost comparable to an empty graph in a number of cases.
+These poor performances attracted the attention of one Reviewer and of the Action Editor, who asked for ``more challenging simulations, and extremely honest comparisons of the results".
+Table \ref{table10-poisnew} and Table \ref{table100-poisnew} address this request.
+For the two vertex cardinalities, $p = 10$ and $p = 100,$ the tables report Monte Carlo means of TP, PPV and Se obtained by simulating 500 samples from graphs in Figure \ref{graphtypes} for variables with Poisson node conditional distribution with mean $\lambda= 1$ and levels of noise $ \lambda_{noise} = 0.5,5$.
+For both values of $p,$ sample sizes have been considered also below the limits for convergence.
+As performances of LPGM are highly dependent on the tuning of its parameters ($\beta$, $\gamma$, $sth$, etc), for this specific algorithm figures in Table \ref{table10-poisnew} and Table \ref{table100-poisnew} refer to the best combination of parameters that we managed to find ($B=50,$ $nlambda=20$, $\frac{\lambda_{min}}{\lambda_{max}}=0.01$, $\gamma = 10^{-6}$, $sth=0.6$, $\beta=0.1$ for $p=10$ and $\beta=0.05$ for $p=100$).
+In other words, we let, to the best of our abilities, LPGM work under a favourable tuning.
+Performance indicators overall show that competing algorithms still compare unfavourably with PC-LPGM algorithm in most scenarios.

-Overall, results seem to demonstrate the good performances of PC-LPGM algorithm in all considered situations.
+Overall, results seem to demonstrate the good performances of PC-LPGM algorithm in all considered situations. {